f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     > “And how, bhikkhus, are there four phases? **I directly knew form, its origin, its cessation, and the way leading to its cessation.** I directly knew feeling … perception … activities … consciousness, its origin, its cessation, and the way leading to its cessation.

     —SN 22.56
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1klvb2w/what_is_discernment/mt2h031/)** _2025-05-19 04:01:19_ *(in reply to a comment not included)*:

+    > Instead, it would be that my perceptions are the only way that I can understand the existence of rupa, which must necessarily exist in order for there to be a perception of something to be present.
+At the same time, the idea of a "true essence" would imply that there is rupa that exists outside of this experience, which would be a contradiction based on the fact that something would have already had to have entered my experience in order for me to even consider the idea of there being rupa outside of my experience.

+    So where is that rūpa, and how come we even know that it exists?
+Just as we don't bother positing the existence of a hypothetical matrix we are all enclosed within, why even bother positing the existence of rūpa instead of just saying that everything is a perception and stopping there?
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1klvb2w/what_is_discernment/mthbigt/)** _2025-05-21 14:40:07_ *(in reply to a comment not included)*:

+    > If a sense organ becomes damaged, our perceptions would change, which confirms that we have those organs in the first place, and that they have some sort of relation to perception.

+    True, but then it still sounds like that basis for our perceptions is a hidden entity that we have no immediate reason to call a "sense organ" except for the fact that that's how the Suttas call it.
+Hence there would be no intrinsic reason for that basis to be assumed as rūpa and not a matrix, or god, or whatever.
+It remains equally mystified and not any more discerned.

+    > When experience is broken down into the 5-aggregate model, dispassion can be extended to every aspect of the experience more accurately, rather than the more common subject-object view which leaves room for craving to exist.

+    Yes, in theory.
+But it will not be dispassion of the right kind for as long as the aggregates remain theoretical ideas.

+    The sense organs, hollow as they are, *can* and *must* be discerned as arisen phenomena to actually develop dispassion towards them.
+But phenomena—which are neither on the level of sensory objects nor of analytical ideas—will only become apparent if there is no lust towards sense objects, i.e., one's conduct has been purified.

 ---